 Biblical Integration Information:

 - Fall: Adam and Eve’s disobedience in the garden results in human sinfulness, judgment, and death (e.g., Genesis 3:14—4:16; Romans 5:12–21).
-Like any other human phenomena, then, scientific investigation, including chemistry and physics, reflects our fallenness in a variety of ways—from the so-called noetic effects of the fall to needless and willful rejection of God in the name of science.
+Like any other human phenomena, then, scientific investigation reflects our fallenness in a variety of ways—from the so-called noetic effects of the fall to needless and willful rejection of God in the name of science.

 - Redemption: Thankfully, God is in the business of redeeming science—the study of the universe that he himself created!
-And he has been in this business for centuries.
-In fact, as many historians have pointed out, modern science was very much born out of a theistic and, indeed, Christian milieu.
-Many of the “greats” throughout the history of science, including Copernicus, Pascal, and Newton, were not only Christians; they were also inspired by biblical teachings (e.g., the doctrine of divine providence, the lordship of Christ).
+And he has been in this business for millennia.
+In fact, as many historians have pointed out, modern science was very much born out of a theistic and indeed Christian milieu.
+Many of the “greats” throughout the history of science, including Copernicus, Pascal, and Newton, were not only Christians; they were also inspired by biblical teachings such as the doctrine of divine providence and the lordship of Christ.
 Some of these scientists also found in science evidence for biblical faith.
 Viewed from a theological perspective, then, it should not be surprising that there are many ways in which science can help us know God better.
 For example, the simple yet beautiful patterns we find in chemical formulas reflect nothing less than God’s order, goodness, and wisdom in creation (cf. Psalm 104:24).
 Likewise, the history of scientific discovery, in which theories are developed relatively slowly and step by step, gives us occasion to reflect on the value of humility (cf. Philippians 2:3–11) and the kindness and wisdom of God (cf. Psalm 8:3–4, 9).